libbyshoop/runestone/source/classactivities/iteration.rst

 Sometimes we need to use a loop to *accumulate* a answer.
 In this case, a common pattern is to have an "accumulator variable" that is set to some initial value before the loop, and then updated each time through the loop.
-See the examples below.
+Try the example in the activecode below.

 .. sourcecode:: python